Camino Tips – Dealing with Tendonitis

 - Poles!
 If you are not using trekking poles, get some.
 You need two.
 And really put your weight on them.
 Use the straps.
 The weight goes on the straps not the handles.
 It takes the weight off your heels.
 Push down on them hard…..and the weight in taken on your arms, not your heels.

 - Surface.
 It is walking on hard surfaces that leads to Achilles Tendonitis in the first place.
 (Hence I got it in training).
 Wherever possible seek out the softest part of the ‘trail’.
-Earth, grass, fine gravel, is always far kinder on your tendons than asphalt or gravel!
+Earth, grass, fine gravel, is always far kinder on your tendons than asphalt or concrete!
 ‘Tread softly’ and your tendons will get you to Santiago

 All these steps are a bit of a pain in the ass ……but they will reduce your Achilles pain.